MarisaKirisame/first_order_logic_prover/README.md

 Build: This is a header only library.
 Include the header you want.

 Document: Just ask in issue.
-I'm not writing documents if no one seems interested.
+I'm not writing documents when no one seems interested.